You’ve made six years of Permanent Supportive Housing possible!

 Daniel White is a native of Washington and grew up in Port Orchard on the Kitsap Peninsula.
 He is an indigenous member of the First Nation Tsimshain tribe.
 Daniel has been in recovery from substance misuse and mental health challenges since December of 2021.
 He previously lived with undiagnosed and untreated chronic depression, which started very early in life and resulted in a variety of unhealthy coping mechanisms.

 Since overcoming 40 years of addiction, Daniel has developed a commitment to helping others on their journey to find recovery and reach their fullest potential.
 Daniel has recently obtained certification as a Recovery Coach, Mental Health First Aid Provider and Alternatives to Violence Workshop facilitator.
 He truly believes that living a life that is full of peace, love and joy is the birthright of every human life.
 Recovery is possible for everyone, and Daniel is on a mission to spread kindness and compassion throughout our communities.
-He currently serves as Board President and our Restorative Home manager.
+He currently serves as Board President.

 • Board Vice President